steveu/urm.st/content/collections/projects/1-bytemark-cloud.md

 The user base was a mix of technically demanding System Administrators through to freelancers, web designers and business owners who just wanted their hosting to be simple to manage.

- System Administrators, many of which were older Bytemark customers along with newer customers who had started using BigV.
+Many users were older Bytemark customers alongside newer customers who had started using BigV.

 #### The Approach